 How to comply with a statutory demand for payment

-This means either paying it off, or making an arrangement to pay.
-To comply with the statutory demand you’ll need to either:
+To comply with the statutory demand you need to either:

 • Pay off the debt in full

-• Make an agreement with the creditor to pay the debt off in instalments
+• Make an agreement with the people you owe to pay the debt off in stages

-• Agree with the creditor to secure the debt against your home or another asset – we strongly recommend you get legal advice before considering this
+• Agree to secure the debt against your home or another asset

 Do nothing about the demand

-If you do nothing, your creditor may go on to make you bankrupt.
-They’ve got up to four months after the statutory demand to apply to the court for a bankruptcy petition.
+They have up to four months to apply to the court for a bankruptcy petition.

 Breathing space